benjamin-wilkins/treasure-in-hiding/ch-4.md

 Across the river leading down to the house there was a fence.
 Behind the fence were some horses.

 "I think I know who's horses they are," said Johny.
-"Remember when father said that the people next door kept horses here?
+"Remember when father said that the people next door kept horses?
 Well, we've found where they're kept."

 Soon the horses went away to the other side of the field.

 "Look!
 There's someone there!"

 And there was.
-In fact, there were 2 people.
+In fact, there were two people.
 They came up and said hello.
 It turned out that they were called Max and Jessie, and that they lived in the house next door.

 Rose had an idea.